oskitone/poly555/assembly_guide/docs/inventory.md

 ## What's Included in the Kit

 :::note
-While the values of the components and the layout of the PCB won't change, they may vary in appearance (ie, changing the brand of caps, different color/silkscreen PCB, etc), so your kit's parts may look slightly different than what's pictured throughout the guide.
+While the values of the components and the layout of the PCB won't change, they may vary in appearance (ie, changing the brand of caps, different color/silkscreen PCB, wire colors, etc), so your kit's parts may look slightly different than what's pictured throughout the guide.
 That's just fine!
 Everything will work the same.
 :::

 [![The POLY555 DIY Kit](/img/kit.jpg)](/img/kit.jpg)